iamsuryasonar/markdown_blog_app/public/posts/react/react.md

 });
 ```

-Parameters

-render: The render function for your component.
-React calls this function with the props and ref that your component received from its parent.
+forwardRef takes a function component.
+React calls this function component with the props and ref that your component should receive from its parent.
 The JSX you return will be the output of your component.

-Returns

 forwardRef returns a React component that you can render in JSX.
 Unlike React components defined as plain functions, a component returned by forwardRef is also able to receive a ref prop.

-Usage:
+**Usage:**

 Exposing a DOM node to the parent component :